undergrad-partner-school

 Student Services

-VanderCook College of Music offers a number of services crucial for a comfortable and secure life on campus.
+At VanderCook College of Music, there are many amenities required for a comfortable and safe life on campus.

 There is a medical clinic with personal/psychological counseling.
-All in all, campus life at VanderCook College of Music is rich and vibrant and provides everything most students need.
+All in all, campus life at VanderCook College of Music is rich and vibrant and provides all you need for a comfortable stay.

 FAQ